ozcanzaferayan/next-github-pages/README.md

 };
 ```

+4. Activate github actions in your repository

-4. Add nextjs.yml file from
+5. Add nextjs.yml file from
    https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml

-5. Activate github actions in your repository
+6. Make commit and push to your repository